-If the Campus/Associate Dean determines that convening the committee is appropriate, an Ad Hoc Grievance Committee will be convened on the alternate campus and Campus/Associate Dean will appoint the Chair of the committee.
+If the Associate Dean of Academic and Student Affairs determines that convening the committee is appropriate, an Ad Hoc Grievance Committee will be convened on the alternate campus and Associate Dean of Academic and Student Affairs will appoint the Chair of the committee.
 The Chair of the committee will select individuals who are not personally involved in the assessment/course.